 When physics interfaces are added from the Model Wizard or using the Add Physics window then the appropriate coupling feature is automatically added to the physics interface.
 However, the physics interfaces can be added one at a time, followed by the coupling features.
 For example, if single Solid Mechanics and Heat Transfer in Solids interfaces are added, then COMSOL Multiphysics adds an empty Multiphysics node.
-You can then choose the coupling features: Thermal Expansion and Temperature Coupling.
+You can then choose the Thermal Expansion coupling feature.